 In July 2021, more than 80 reporters from 17 media organisations in 10 countries revealed that Pegasus spyware had been sold by the Israeli cyber intelligence company NSO Group Technologies to governments and used against at least 50,000 people around the world.
 The leaked data showed that at least 180 journalists, plus human rights defenders, religious leaders, politicians and military staff had been targeted in countries including India, Mexico, Hungary, Morocco and France.

-The Daphne Caruana Galizia Prize for Journalism, launched on 16 October 2020, the third anniversary of her death, will reward outstanding journalism reflecting EU values.
+The Daphne Caruana Galizia Prize for Journalism was launched on 16 October 2020, the third anniversary of her death, to reward outstanding journalism reflecting EU values.

 Daphne Caruana Galizia was a Maltese journalist, blogger and anti-corruption activist who reported extensively on corruption, money laundering, organised crime, sale of citizenship and the Maltese government’s links to the Panama Papers.
 Following harassment and threats, she was murdered in a car bomb explosion on 16 October 2017.

 The outcry over the authorities’ handling of her murder investigation ultimately prompted the resignation of Prime Minister Joseph Muscat.
 Critical of failings in the investigation, in December 2019, MEPs called on the European Commission to take action.